4d/docs/docs/Project/architecture.md

 ![](assets/en/Project/project1.png)

-> If your project has been converted from a binary database, additional folders may be present, such as a Preferences folder, containing configuration files.
+> If your project has been converted from a binary database, additional folders may be present.
 See "Converting databases to projects" on doc.4d.com.

 ## Project folder